yuquan23459/PdfiumAndroid/README.md

 API is highly compatible with original version, only additional methods were created.

-## What's new in 1.6.1?
+## What's new in 1.7.0?
-* Fix bug from 1.6.0 - not embedded fonts was not rendered
+* Add rendering bitmap in RGB 565 format, which reduces memory usage (about twice)

 ## Installation
 Add to _build.gradle_:

-`compile 'com.github.barteksc:pdfium-android:1.6.1'`
+`compile 'com.github.barteksc:pdfium-android:1.7.0'`

 Library is available in jcenter and Maven Central repositories.